 - Regional Cooperation.
 Regional cooperation should be encouraged in setting priorities, identifying shared needs, and finding collaborative solutions, particularly where it is critical to success of a venture, such as protection of shared natural resources (Quality Community Objective, Regional Cooperation). - Regional Solutions.
 Regional solutions to needs shared by more than one local jurisdiction are preferable to separate local approaches, particularly where this will result in greater efficiency and less cost to the taxpayer (Quality Community Objective, Regional Solutions). - Support for Regional Policies.
-Support regional policies when they align with Duluth's local polices. - Regional Bicycle and Pedestrian Plan.
+Support regional policies when they align with Duluth's local polices.

+- Regional Bicycle and Pedestrian Plan.
 Strive for consistency with the Atlanta Regional Commission's Atlanta Region Bicycle Transportation and Pedestrian Walkways Plan, which includes recommended policies for local governments that, when implemented, can increase mobility, safety, accessibility, and connectivity region wide for bicyclists and pedestrians. - Intergovernmental Agreements.
 Periodically assess existing intergovernmental agreements and develop new agreements as appropriate. - Information Sharing.
-Share resources and information with all government entities.

-- Cooperative Land Use Planning.
-Participate in cooperative efforts between Gwinnett County and its cities to jointly plan land uses, which contributes to the overall future development and quality of life throughout the county, region, and state. - Conflict Resolution.
+Share resources and information with all government entities. - Cooperative Land Use Planning.
+Participate in cooperative efforts between Gwinnett County and its cities to jointly plan land uses, which contribute to the overall future development and quality of life throughout the county, region, and state.
+Monitor annexations and zonings in surrounding jurisdictions and comment on consistency of proposals with City plans.
+Participate regularly in LUCC and TCC meetings of the Atlanta Regional Commission. - Conflict Resolution.
 Resolve conflicts with other local governments through established mediation processes or other informal or formal means. - Interagency Economic Development.
 Promote intergovernmental and interagency coordination in economic development activities. - Water District.
 Adopt, and amend as necessary, plans and regulations to be consistent with the mandates and requirements of the Metropolitan North Georgia Water Planning District. - Water and Sewer.
 Work with Gwinnett County to plan and implement extension of water service, and sanitary sewer service to areas that have failing septic tanks, where cost effective to do so or where redevelopment to higher densities is desirable. - Water Conservation.
 Participate in water conservation planning by the county and region. - Emergency Preparedness.
 Periodically review and revise the disaster preparedness and emergency management plans in conjunction with Gwinnett County.